WWII codebreaker Alan Turing honored on new UK bank note - WTMJ

 LONDON (AP) — The rainbow flag is flying proudly Thursday above the Bank of England in the heart of London’s financial district to commemorate World War II codebreaker Alan Turing, the new face of Britain’s 50-pound note.

-The design of the bank note, which is the most valuable denomination in circulation, was unveiled Thursday before it is formally issued to the public on June 23, Turing’s birthday.
+The design of the bank note was unveiled before it is set to be formally issued to the public on June 23, Turing’s birthday.
+The 50-pound note is the most valuable denomination in circulation but is little used during everyday transactions, especially during the coronavirus pandemic as digital exchanges increasingly replaced the use of cash.

-All the notes are made from polymer rather than paper, which means they should last longer and remain in better condition through their use.
+The new note incorporates two windows and a two-color foil that designers say will make it very difficult to counterfeit.
+There is also a hologram image which changes between the words “Fifty” and “Pounds” when the note is tilted from side to side, as well as an embedded microchip to pay tribute to Turing’s role in the birth of computers.

-Like the 20-pound note, which entered into circulation a little more than a year ago, the new 50-pound note incorporates two windows and a two-color foil that designers say will make it very difficult to counterfeit.
-There is also a hologram image which changes between the words “Fifty” and “Pounds” when the note is tilted from side to side.
+Turing was selected as the new face of the 50-pound note in 2019 following a public nomination process, recognition of his pivotal role in breaking Nazi Germany’s Enigma code during World War II.
+The code had been believed to be unbreakable as the cipher changed continuously.
+Historians say the cracking of the code may have helped shorten the war by at least two years, potentially saving millions of lives.

-Turing was selected as the new face of the 50-pound note in 2019, recognition for his pivotal role in breaking the Enigma code in World War II that historians say may have helped shorten the conflict by at least two years, saving millions of lives.
+The 250,000 or so votes supporting Turing’s nomination also represented a recognition of the discrimination that he faced as a gay man after the war.

 “There’s something of the character of a nation in its money, and we are right to consider and celebrate the people on our bank notes,” Bank of England Gov. Andrew Bailey said.